Recognition and Grants

 ORA has partnered with the Jewish Women's Fund of Atlanta to implement the Agunah Prevention Initiative in the Atlanta area.
 This initiative includes implementing educational programs in local schools and synagogues, creating an Agunah Prevetnion Task Force, and hosting a Postnup Party to standardize the use of the halachic prenup throughout the Atlanta Jewish community.

 The Max & Anna Levinson Foundation

 ORA partnered with the Max & Anna Levinson Foundation in 2018-2019 to support ORA's Agunah Advocacy Program (AAP).
 Our advocacy team works one-on-one with agunot, strategizes action plans for the resolution of cases, and empowers those we work with by providing critical emotional support.

 ORA was selected as one of the most innovative Jewish nonprofits in North America by the Slingshot Guide!
 We are honored to be included for the third year in a row in the Women and Girl's Supplement.

 Click here to see ORA's profile in Slingshot.

-ORA has partnered with Yedidut Toronto for a second year to implement One Step Forward: The Jewish Divorce Resource Line.
+ORA partnered with Yedidut Toronto to implement and grow One Step Forward: The Jewish Divorce Resource Line.
 This resource line provides guidance, support, and referrals to individuals in North America who have recently separated from their spouses or are considering separation and are seeking guidance in navigating theJewish divorce process.
 Yedidut Toronto also awarded a generous grant to support ORA agunah advocacy.